objcio/articles/2014-12-08-activity-tracing.md

 Activity tracing has three different parts to it: activities, breadcrumbs, and trace messages.
 We'll go into those in more detail below, but here's the gist of it: activities allow you to trace back the crashing code to its originating event in a cross-queue and cross-process manner.
 With breadcrumbs you can leave a trail of meaningful events across activities leading up to a crash.
 And finally, trace messages allow you to add further detail to the current activity.
 All this information will show up in the crash report in case anything goes wrong.

 Before we go into more detail, let me just quickly mention a potential pitfall when trying to get activity tracing to work: If the activity messages are not showing up, check the `system.log` for any messages like "Signature Validation Failed" from the `diagnosticd` daemon -- you might be running into code signing issues.
-Also, note that on iOS activity tracing only works on a real device, not in the Simulator.
+Also, note that on iOS activity tracing only works on a real device, not in the simulator.

 ## Activities

 Activities are at the heart of this new technology.
 An activity groups the code executing in response to a certain event together, no matter on what queues and in what processes the code is executing in.
 This way, if anything goes wrong in the middle, the crash can be traced back to the original event.

-Activity tracing is integrated into AppKit and UIKit, so that an activity is started automatically for you whenever a user interface event is sent through the target-action mechanism.
+Activity tracing is integrated into AppKit and UIKit, so that an activity is started automatically whenever a user interface event is sent through the target-action mechanism.
 In case of user interactions that don't send events through the responder chain (like a tap on a table view cell), you'll have to initiate an activity yourself.

 Starting an activity is very simple: